Deserve EDU Student Credit Card Review

 This content is not provided or commissioned by any issuer.
 Opinions expressed here are the author’s alone, not those of an issuer, and have not been reviewed, approved or otherwise endorsed by an issuer.
 Deserve is a WalletHub partner.

 The Verdict: The Deserve® EDU Mastercard for Students is a solid choice for anyone who’s currently enrolled in a U.S. college or university, particularly international students and fans of Amazon.com.
 Deserve EDU doesn’t charge an annual fee, as is the norm with student credit cards, and it offers rewards: 1% cash back on all purchases.
 That’s roughly average among all rewards credit cards, not just those for students.

-Deserve also gives you a year’s membership in Amazon Prime Student, which offers savings on everything from textbooks and electronics to music and movies.
+Deserve also gives you a year’s membership in Amazon Prime Student after you spend $500 in the first three billing cycles, which offers savings on everything from textbooks and electronics to music and movies.
 And while many student credit cards require you to have a Social Security number (SSN), Deserve EDU is available to students who were born abroad.
 International students simply need a passport, U.S. bank account and Student Visa.

 Whether you’re a U.S. citizen, permanent resident or international student, you don’t need any prior credit experience to get the Deserve Student Credit Card.
 Just be prepared to pay your balance in full every month.
 There’s no 0% introductory APR.
 The regular rate is above average for a student credit card, according to WalletHub’s latest Credit Card Landscape Report.
 And balance transfers aren’t even allowed.